Property $R_\infty$ for new classes of Artin groups: Results for large-type Artin groups

-Since $A[\Gamma]$ is of large-type and hyperbolic-type, the Deligne complex $D_{\Gamma}$ (endowed with the Moussong metric) is Gromov-hyperbolic by~\cite[Lemma~5]{Crisp1}.
+Since $A[\Gamma]$ is of large and hyperbolic type, the Deligne complex $D_{\Gamma}$ (endowed with the Moussong metric) is Gromov-hyperbolic by~\cite[Lemma~5]{Crisp1}.
 By Lemma \ref{lem:ActionByIsometries} we also know that $\Aut(A[\Gamma])$ acts on $D_{\Gamma}$ by isometries.
 Also note that the group $A[\Gamma]$ has trivial center.
 This fact can be distilled from the work of Godelle~\cite{Godel1}; an explicit proof can be found in ~\cite[Corollary~C]{Vasko1}.

 Next we are going to show that the action of $A[\Gamma]$ on $D_{\Gamma}$ is non-elementary.
 In order to do this, we choose two elements $x, y \in A[\Gamma]$ acting elliptically on $D_{\Gamma}$ with disjoint fixed-point sets.
 In what follows, we denote by $\Fix(g)$ the fixed-point set of an element $g$ acting on $D_{\Gamma}$.
 We split the argument in two cases.